rphovley/node-api-gcae-gcsql-tenancy/README.md

 ## Quick Start

+- Find all instances of `replace-me` and replace them with a sensible name for your project
 - Run `yarn` to install dependencies
 - Run `yarn start-db` to the postgres db container
 - Run `yarn migrate` to run migrations and seeds for the dataset.
 - Run `yarn migrate-global`, `yarn seed-global`, `yarn migrate-tenant`, and `yarn seed-tenant` to run migrations or seeds independently
-- Run `yarn start` to start the api.
+- Run `yarn dev` to start the api.
 This will also compile typescript into javascript and watch for any changes.

 ## Linting